|Values are valid only on day of printing.|

 For emergency support 24 hours per day, 365 days per year, contact Customer Service.

-For convenience, biohazard color-coded by temperature bags are provided to client laboratories by Mayo Medical Laboratories:
+For convenience, biohazard color-coded, temperature-specific bags are provided to client laboratories by Mayo Medical Laboratories:

 Medical samples being transported to testing laboratories must be maintained at an appropriate temperature: ambient, refrigerate, or frozen.

 Specimens must be separated by temperature, and each of these temperature bags must be packaged in a specific manner.
 Mayo Medical Laboratories provides a raspberry-colored shipping box that holds two Styrofoam (Styro) containers inside.
 Styro transportation coolers provided by Mayo Medical Laboratories have corresponding color-coded labels and contain appropriate labeling for dry ice and biohazards.
 One of the Styro containers holds the cool packs needed to keep refrigerate/ambient specimens cool for up to 48 hours.